ProzorroUKR/openprocurement.api/docs/source/tendering/belowthreshold/multicurrency.rst

 .. http:example:: http/multi-currency/post-bid-without-values-in-unit-items.http
    :code:

+Quantity of items in bid should be equal to quantity of tender items related to lot set in `lotValues`:

+.. http:example:: http/multi-currency/post-bid-with-items-less-than-in-tender.http
+   :code:

+Items ids in bid should correspond to items ids in tender and belong to the same `relatedLot` as set in bid:

+.. http:example:: http/multi-currency/post-bid-with-items-related-to-another-lot.http
+   :code:

 For each nomenclature (items), the participant indicates the price per unit.
 He can specify different currencies:

 .. http:example:: http/multi-currency/post-add-valid-bid.http